Martha Dodd: Life and career

 Martha Dodd was born in Ashland, Virginia.
 She studied at the University of Chicago and also for a time in Washington, D.C., and Paris.
 She served briefly as assistant literary editor of the Chicago Tribune.
 In 1933, President Franklin D. Roosevelt appointed her father, the historian William Dodd, as the American ambassador to Germany and the Dodd family arrived in Berlin in August 1933.
 On 30 August 1933, Ambassador Dodd arrived at the Reichspräsidentenpalais to present his credentials to President Paul von Hindenburg as the ambassador of the United States to the German Reich, which were accepted.

 Dodd and her brother, William E. Dodd, Jr., accompanied their parents to Berlin when her father took up the post of U.S. Ambassador.
 She initially found the Nazi movement attractive.
 She later wrote that she "became temporarily an ardent defender of everything going on" and admired the "glowing and inspiring faith in Hitler, the good that was being done for the unemployed."
 She made a number of friends in high circles, and Ernst Hanfstaengl, her sometime lover and an aide to Adolf Hitler, tried to encourage a romantic relationship between Hitler and Dodd.
 Dodd found Hitler "excessively gentle and modest in his manners"; no romance followed their meeting.
 She had numerous relationships while in Berlin, including with Ernst Udet and with French diplomat Armand Berard, later France's ambassador to the United Nations.
 Berard in a letter to her stated: "You are the only person in the world who can break me, but how well you know it and how you seem to rejoice in doing so.
 I can't stand it.
 If you realized how unhappy I am, you would pity me".

 Other lovers included Max Delbrück and Rudolf Diels.
 Dodd was greatly helped by the fact that both her parents went to bed early, and were unaware of her relationships.
 When the writer Thomas Wolfe visited Berlin, he had a torrid romance with Dodd.
 Wolfe recalled that during his time in Berlin, Dodd was "like a butterfly hovering around my penis".
 Several American diplomats at the embassy in Berlin reported to Washington that Martha Dodd's relationships were the subject of much gossip in Berlin, and urged that Ambassador Dodd be recalled as his daughter's behavior was damaging the image of the United States in the Reich.
-In September 1933, Martha Dodd first met an young Soviet diplomat, Boris Vinogradov, at a dance in Berlin.
-Dodd later recalled: "Incredible as it sounds, I had the sensation after he left that air around me was more luminous and vibrant"..
+In September 1933, Martha Dodd first met a young Soviet diplomat, Boris Vinogradov, at a dance in Berlin.
+Dodd later recalled: "Incredible as it sounds, I had the sensation after he left that air around me was more luminous and vibrant".